marcnt/comet-sys/README.md

 * Courses can be academic or non-academic; non-academic courses won't add up to the student's load
 * The system is implemented using a Sqlite3 database.

+## Notes

+* Rooms must be created before classes can be created to prevent excessive typing.